Dakudbilla/Learning_Opengl/README.md

 # Learning_Opengl
-A series of projects undertaken whilst learning computer graphics using opengl
+A series of projects undertaken while learning computer graphics using opengl